-(E) Notwithstanding other provisions of this rule, the Department may make changes to the terms and conditions of leveraged CWSRF loans to make them marketable.
-To the maximum extent practicable, the terms and conditions will be the same as for direct loans.

-(13) Additional subsidization.
-The department must provide additional subsidization to the minimum extent required by the current fiscal year capitalization grant.
-This additional subsidization will be in the form of principal forgiveness in accordance with the criteria established in this rule.
-Loans with additional subsidization in the form of principal forgiveness are subject to standard interest rates, fees, and loan terms as defined in the rules of this division.
+(11) Additional subsidization.
+The department must provide additional subsidization to the minimum extent required by the current federal fiscal year capitalization grant.
+Additional subsidization will be in the form of principal forgiveness in accordance with the criteria established in this section.
+A loan with principal forgiveness is subject to standard interest rates, fees, and loan terms as defined in this rule.

+(a) Principal forgiveness priority.
+The department will offer principal forgiveness to a project based on original project priority list rank order and in the following priority to a:

+(A) Small community with less than statewide median household income for an increase to a current planning loan and then to a new planning loan.

+(B) Small community with less than statewide median household income for an increase to a current design or construction loan and then to a new design or construction loan.

+(C) Small community with equal to or more than statewide median household income for an increase to a current planning, design or construction loan and then to a new planning, design or construction loan.

+(D) Community other than a small community with less than statewide median household income for an increase to a current design or construction loan and then to a new design or construction loan; and then to a

+(E) Community other than a small community with equal to or more than statewide median household income for an increase to a current design or construction loan and then to a new design or construction loan.

+(b) Principal forgiveness ineligibility.
+A project funded under the sponsorship option is not eligible for principal forgiveness.

-(a) Principal forgiveness for a point source project.
-Eligibility and the amount of principal forgiveness for a point source project are based on the community’s median household income (MHI).
+(c) Principal forgiveness for a point source project.
+The department will base eligibility and the amount of principal forgiveness for a point source project on a community’s median household income (MHI).
 The MHI used to calculate the level of principal forgiveness is based on the most recent and available income data provided by the U.S. Census Bureau.
-When an applicant is not a jurisdiction whose MHI is reported directly by the U. S. Census Bureau, sub-data such as census tract or block tract data will be used as a basis for calculating the applicant’s MHI.
-In lieu of U.S. Census Bureau data, an income survey approved by the department may also be used to determine a community’s MHI.
+The department may use sub-data such as census tract, block tract data or an income survey approved by the department as a basis for calculating an applicant’s or borrower's MHI.

-(A) Principal forgiveness threshold.
-An applicant whose MHI, as calculated in subsection (a) of this section, is equal to or greater than the statewide MHI is not eligible for principal forgiveness.

-(B) Calculating the amount of principal forgiveness.
+(A) Determining principal forgiveness eligibility.

-(i) For an applicant whose MHI is less than the statewide MHI, the applicant’s MHI is multiplied by an affordability index and then the result is divided by twelve.
+(i) An applicant’s or borrower's MHI is multiplied by an affordability index and then the result is divided by twelve if its MHI is less than the statewide MHI.
 The result of this calculation yields an affordability rate expressed in dollars per month.
-The department will use the affordability rate to determine the maximum amount of additional subsidization for which the applicant is eligible.
-A projected sewer rate, reflecting the additional costs of the proposed project, must be submitted by the applicant and approved in writing by the department.
+The department will use the affordability rate to determine the maximum amount of principal forgiveness an applicant or borrower is eligible for.
+An applicant or borrower must submit and obtain written department approval for its projected sewer rate that reflects the additional costs of the proposed project.

 (ii) The affordability index is used to calculate the affordability rate.
 The affordability index of 1.25 percent is the department’s standard factor representing the percentage of a household’s income necessary to cover the cost of sewer service.
 This factor is adjusted semi-annually for inflation based on the Portland, Oregon consumer price index as listed by the Oregon Employment Department.